apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-With these changes, our drawers are hidden.
-But we still need a way to toggle them open when the titles are clicked.
+With these changes, your drawers are hidden.
+But you still need a way to toggle them open when the titles are clicked.

-For that, we'll need an `always.js` file, in our `public/js` folder:
+For that, you'll need an `always.js` file, in your `public/js` folder:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/drawer-widgets/public/js/always.js" %}